Project Description

 While this claim is not much debated when it comes to actions, metaphysicians do have some trouble to explain the causal relevance of omissions.
 How could you cause anything by not doing anything?
 I have argued elsewhere (Willemsen & Reuter 2016; Willemsen 2016; Stephan, Willemsen & Gerstenberg 2017; as well as Willemsen 2019) that the folk believe omissions to be causally relevant and that people are causally responsible for the consequences of omissions.
 So it might seem as if Necessity is empirically supported and indeed all moral judgments are supported by a causal judgment about the agent.

 Interestingly, the causal (ir)relevance of omissions plays a key role in some versions of the Action/Omission Asymmetry Thesis.
 Carolina Sartorio recently argued that both actions and omissions can be causes of an outcome, and agents can be held morally responsible for both actions and omissions — but only as long as the outcome could have been avoided.
 In Frankfurt-style scenarios, so when an agent could not have avoided a negative outcome, she can only be held responsible for her actions, yet not her omissions.
 The reason, so Sartorio argues, lies in the causal connection of the agent with the outcome.
 The consequences of an agent’s unavoidable action are still causally connected to the agent.
 For omissions, this causal connection is missing.
-Assuming Necessity to be true, this means that agent’s cannot be causally and thus not morally responsible for the unavoidable consequences of an omission.
+Assuming Necessity to be true, this means that agents cannot be causally and thus not morally responsible for the unavoidable consequences of an omission.

 Building on my most recent paper on Alternative Possibilities, I test the explanatory power of this suggestion.
 Is it possible, that moral differences between actions and omissions can be explained by a difference in their causal status?
 We will find out!

 [Spoiler: Pre-tests suggest that there are differences in omissions’ and actions’ causal status.
-However, this differences is merely a difference in the degree to which they are judged causes of the outcome.
+However, this difference is merely a difference in the degree to which they are judged causes of the outcome.
 At no point is it denied that omissions whose consequences couldn’t have been avoided are causally relevant.]